google/guetzli/README.md

 ## With Bazel

 There's also a [Bazel](https://bazel.build) build configuration provided.
-If you have Bazel installed, you can also compile Guetzli by running `bazel -c opt :guetzli`.
+If you have Bazel installed, you can also compile Guetzli by running `bazel build -c opt //:guetzli`.

 # Using